sgaliamov/il-lighten-comparer/roadmap.md

 - [x] caching for assembly
 - [x] use short versions of opt codes when possible
 - [x] use call instead callvirt when possible
-- [ ] maybe move logic for `IComparable` to separate static method to simplify logic with variables loading - no need have deal with addresses?
+- [ ] maybe move logic for `IComparable` to separate static method to simplify logic with variables loading - no need to have deal with addresses?
 - [ ] create unified interface `IComparer<>: IComparer<>, IComparer`
 - [ ] cache instances by type and **configuration** in `Context.GetComparerType`
 - [ ] optimization for a last member - just return its result
 - [ ] same for simple types, when arguments are compared directly
 - [ ] change behavior then types are not matched but castable
-- [ ] do reference comparison only once
+- [ ] do reference comparison only once? done?
-- [ ] introduce variables scope to not have to track variable buckets, try `BeginScope` method
 - [ ] use Br_S when possible?
 - [ ] test class with more than 256 properties?
 - [ ] support internal classes to compare?